cristo-rabani/meteor-reactive-documents/README.md

 # Reactive Documents
-This package provides reactive Set of documents.
+This package provides reactive Sets of documents.

 ## Installation